Museum Artifact: Paymaster Series X-550 Check Writer Machine, 1960s

 “The defendant entered into a written contract with the plaintiff,” the Todd lawyers argued, “in which he stipulated that he would not reveal any confidential information obtained during his employment and would not enter the employment of a competitor within one year after the termination of the contract.
 The contract was broken by the defendant and he now claims that the contract is void.

 “At the very outset the defendant is confronted with his contract and with his violation thereof.
 If the contract is a reasonable one under all the circumstances it should be enforced.
 The defendant came into possession of the list of plaintiff’s customers in the territory where he was assigned, and of a scrapbook containing confidential information.
 He was made acquainted with some new improvements in the devices which were being manufactured by the plaintiff, and generally became familiar with the plaintiff’s sales system organization and trade methods.
 These features formed an important part of the successful operation of plaintiff’s business and it was reasonable that it should seek to preserve this information for its own use.”

-In the short term, Todd succeeded in getting an injunction against Hirschberg and the Checkometer, but it didn't dissuade the turncoat for long.
-In fact, the case may have lit a bigger fire under Hirschberg, as he subsequently bought out the Willis patents for himself and organized the Checkometer Sales Co. in an official capacity in Chicago in 1920.
+In the short term, Todd succeeded in getting an injunction against Hirschberg and the Checkometer, but it didn’t dissuade the turncoat for long.
+In fact, the case may have lit a bigger fire under Hirschberg, as he subsequently bought out the Willis patents for himself and incorporated the Checkometer Sales Company in 1920.
 An official press release of the time read as such: